imodpasteur/ZOLA-3D/README.md

 ZOLA-3D (Zernike Optimized Localization Approach) is a full software package to reconstruct 3D single molecule localization images for a wide range of point spread functions.
 Here we provide a CUDA-enabled 3D localization plugin for ImageJ/Fiji software.

+Please, open the  `User manual - HOW TO USE ZOLA.pdf` file for an extended explanation of how to use ZOLA.

 ## Requirements